Shinao/Malicious/README.md

 * a better encryption method

 > We note that by reinfecting (to change the random xor value to encrypt) we
-> got different value from 5 to 8 flags.
-Obviously the same flags are triggered
+> got different detection rate from 5 to 8 flags.
+Obviously the same amount of flags are triggered
 > when using the same xoring value.

 <br>